Why the Emergency Room is Always Crowded and What We Can Do About It

 But the core problem is the supply of resources the system makes available to treat that demand, and the nature of ED care.
 Suppose that methods were found to make these changes happen and average demand for ED care fell, then hospitals would surely be advised to reduce staffing in the short run, and space in the long run, to avoid having periods of expensive downtime and underused resources.
 After such rescaling, patients would face the same delays as before and, if anything, the patient mix might be more sad and severe.

 Emergency medicine has proven itself to be a remarkably efficient clinical specialty.
 As a practicing ED physician, when a critical patient comes in, has a breathing tube put in, is started on powerful medications to increase blood pressure, is given multiple IV antibiotics, has dozens of life-threatening diseases considered and ruled out, and then is hopefully sent out to a waiting ICU bed, the doctor has at most a minute to take a deep breath, clear his mind, and then see the next patient.
+By allowing periods of emergency room backup, the staffing pattern assures a continuous supply of cases to be treated, with no wasted resources — even if patient convenience, anxiety, and comfort suffer.
+This efficiency comes at a potential price: higher mortality for patients when the ED is particularly crowded, a narrow focus on the type of problems solved in the ED (we won’t fix your chronic hypertension, for instance), and high burnout rates in the specialty.

 If hospitals carefully balanced supply of nurses, physicians, hospital beds, and ED beds to just meet the demand on average, there will inevitably be periods where for several hours or days demand outstrips supply and patients build up in the waiting room and in ED beds waiting for their hospital bed to be available.
 The obvious solution, not mentioned in the Times article, is to pay the cost of more hospital capacity.